Projects/Exhibitions

 T-shirt exhibition at Konstfack (swedish college for art & design)

-Our environment becomes increasingly contaminated with all types of radiation.
-Soon the only thing that do not radiate dangerous beams will be our own bodies.
 I wanted to translate these thoughts to a symbol that on a clear and positive way communicated this.
 I call it Good Wave Area.

 Look at more T-shirts from the exhibition!